-The following tables project the funded status of the MSERS', the MTRS', the Boston teachers', and the Commonwealth's aggregate pension liabilities through fiscal 2021.
-The fiscal 2016 actuarial results reflect assumptions outlined in the January 1, 2016 actuarial valuation report.
+The following tables project the funded status of the MSERS', the MTRS', the Boston teachers', and the Commonwealth's aggregate pension liabilities through fiscal 2022.
+Actuarial results reflect assumptions outlined in the January 1, 2017 actuarial valuation report, except that fiscal 2018 assets are as of December 31, 2017.
 All projections are estimates and will vary based on actual investment returns and plan experience.
 The projections in this table assume that all assumptions will be realized exactly.
-The actuarially determined contributions for fiscal 2016 and fiscal 2017 were the amounts required by the funding schedule approved in 2014, plus the additional \$29.1 million appropriations made on account of the employee retirement incentive program.
+The actuarially determined contributions for fiscal 2017 were the amounts required by the funding schedule approved in 2014, plus the additional \$29.1 million appropriations made on account of the employee retirement incentive program.
 For fiscal 2018 and beyond, these figures reflect the funding schedule filed in 2017.
 Under this schedule, appropriations increase by 8.94% per year until fiscal 2036.
-The allocations to individual retirement systems for fiscal 2018 and beyond are estimated, as reallocations to fund each system's unfunded liability in fiscal 2036 have not yet been completed.
+The allocations to individual retirement systems for fiscal 2018 reflect the amounts identified in a memorandum dated May 24, 2017 from the Executive Director of PERAC to the Secretary of Administration and Finance.
+The allocations to individual retirement systems for fiscal 2019 and beyond are estimated.
 Actuarial figures other than the actuarially determined contribution reflect January 1 estimates of the fiscal year shown.

-The actuarial value of assets on January 1, 2016 was 101.2% of the market value of assets.
-The actuarial value of assets on January 1, 2017 is estimated to be 101.6% of the market value of assets.
-The actuarial value of assets on January 1, 2018 is assumed to be 101% of the market value of assets.
-The actuarial value of assets on January 1, 2019, 2020 and 2021 is assumed to be 100% of the market value of assets.
-The actuarial value of assets is projected using the past history of PRIT Fund cash flows to estimate future cash flows.
-The actuarial liability is projected from January 1, 2016 to January 1, 2017 using standard methodology.
-Projections beyond January 1, 2017 reflect slightly decreasing percentage increases to reflect the impact of pension reform legislation enacted in 2011 as well as employee contribution increases as a percentage of pay.
+The actuarial value of assets on January 1, 2017 was 101.7% of the market value of assets.
+The actuarial value of assets on January 1, 2018 is 94.6% of the market value of assets.
+The actuarial value of assets on January 1, 2019 is assumed to be 96.0% of the market value of assets.
+The actuarial value of assets on January 1, 2020 is assumed to be 98.0% of the market value of assets.
+The actuarial value of assets on January 1, 2021 and 2022 is assumed to be 100.0% of the market value of assets.
+The actuarial value of assets is projected using the past history of PRIT Fund cash flows to estimate future cash flows

+The actuarial liability is projected from January 1, 2017 to January 1, 2018 using standard methodology.
+Projections beyond January 1, 2018 reflect slightly decreasing percentage increases to reflect the impact of pension reform legislation enacted in 2011 as well as employee contribution increases as a percentage of pay.
 Funding schedule information is based on the funding schedule filed by the Secretary of Administration and Finance on January 13, 2017.

-For the purpose of calculating the actuarially determined contribution as a percentage of total budgeted operating funds expenditures, the Executive Office for Administration and Finance used the 3.85% compound annual growth rate of budgeted revenues from fiscal 2007 to estimated fiscal 2017.
+For the purpose of calculating the actuarially determined contribution as a percentage of total budgeted operating funds expenditures, the Executive Office for Administration and Finance used the 4.1% compound annual growth rate of budgeted revenues from fiscal 2008 to estimated fiscal 2018.
 This measure is also used in the Commonwealth's debt affordability analysis.
 This does not represent an official forecast of the growth in Total Budgeted Expenditures and Other Uses by the Executive Office for Administration and Finance.

-Prospective Funded Status of the Pension System (dollars in millions) (1)
+Prospective Funded Status of the Pension System (in millions, except for percentages) (1)